StevenBlack/vocab/README.md

 ### campanile
 A bell tower that is usually separate from surrounding buildings.
-Far more common in Europe than in the States.

 ### canard
-A rumor, sham, false report or playful hoax—though less ominous than the War of the Worlds radio broadcast.
+A rumor, sham, false report or playful hoax.

 ### canicular